What is a Chemical Exposure Lawsuit?

 Establishing these criteria will allow you to collect workers’ compensation benefits from whoever your employer was at the time of your exposure.

-Personal Injury Lawsuit - Exposure Was Not Under Control of Your Employer
+Personal Injury Lawsuit – Exposure Was Not Under the Control of Your Employer

-If you were injured by a chemical exposure while working, but your employer did not have control over the location where the chemical came from, you may have both a worker’s compensation claim and a tort claim.
-Work-related has been defined as, arising “out of and in the course of employment.”
+If you were injured by a chemical exposure while working, but your employer did not control where the chemical came from, you may have a workers’ compensation claim and a tort claim.
+Work-related has been defined as arising “out of and in the course of employment.”

 Third-Party Lawsuits

-Circumstances may exist where you can collect both workers’ compensation and file a lawsuit against another responsible party.
-It is referred to as a third-party lawsuit since there are now three parties involved in the process: you, your employer, and the third party.
+Circumstances may exist where you can collect workers’ compensation and file a lawsuit against another responsible party.
+It is a third-party lawsuit since three parties are involved: you, your employer, and the third party.

-One example of a third-party lawsuit is if you were using a chemical from a spray can at work, but the can malfunctioned, exploded in your hand, and burned your skin.
+One example of a third-party lawsuit is if you were using a chemical from a spray can at work, but the can malfunctioned, exploded in your hand, and caused burns to your skin.
 This resulted in being exposed to the chemical contained in the can.

-Contact a Chemical Exposure Attorney - Don't Wait to File a Claim
+Contact a Chicago Chemical Exposure Attorney – Don’t Wait to File a Claim